pavelakulenok/rsschool-cv/cv.md

 * Git

 ## Experience
-I have no experience in ios development
+I have no experience in ios development.
+But I'm currently studying ios development at TMS school, and hope to get a job in this field.

 ## Education
 * Belarusian National Tecnical University, engineer, 2011